Corfu: Bus Trip & Swim to Paleokastritsa & Olive Oil Museum

 The tour uses a comfortable, air-conditioned bus, which is quite standard but keeps everyone cool and relaxed throughout the day.
 Since reviews mention small groups of around 8 to 15 people, you’ll find it intimate enough for good interaction with guides but enough space for comfort.

-The group size is an important aspect—smaller groups tend to provide a more personalized experience, which many reviews praise, especially for the knowledgeable guides and flexibility in timing.
+The group size is an important aspect—smaller groups tend to provide a more personalized experience, which many reviews praise, especially for the guides and flexibility in timing.

 Price and Value